mattermost/docs/source/install/cloud-changelog.md

 ### Improvements

 #### User Interface (UI)
- - The support email field was from "Customization" to "Notifications" in the System Console.
-Also, the support email is now required to be set when configuring email notifications.
+ - The support email field has moved from **Customization** to **Notifications** in the System Console.
+Also, a support email is now required when configuring email notifications.
  - The ping endpoint can now receive a device ID, which will report whether the device is able to receive push notifications.
- - Added a loading indicator to the Threads global list each time more posts are fetched on infinite scroll.
+ - Added a loading indicator to the **Threads** global list each time more posts are fetched on infinite scroll.
- - Added a search guidance to the Threads global list when no more posts can be loaded.
-This is only shown if you’ve scrolled to load older posts and then reach the end of the list.
+ - Added search guidance to the **Threads** global list when no more posts can be loaded.
+This is only shown if you’ve scrolled to load older posts and reach the end of the list.
  - Added support for inline editing of posts.
  - Added accessibility support for custom statuses.
  - Feature flags are now automatically refreshed when the server undergoes a restart.